Vonng/pigsty/docs/PARAM.md

 name: `pg_dummy_filesize`, type: `size`, level: `C`

-size of `/pg/dummy`, hold 64MB disk space for emergency use
+size of `/pg/dummy`, default values: `64MiB`, which hold 64MB disk space for emergency use

-default values: `64MiB`

-A placeholder file, a pre-allocated empty file that takes up disk space.
-When the disk is full, removing the placeholder file can free up some space for emergency use, it is recommended to use `4GiB`, `and 8GiB` for production env.
+When the disk is full, removing the placeholder file can free up some space for emergency use, it is recommended to use at least `8GiB` for production use.